marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Azure-101.md

 # Azure 101
 Hey another 101 challenge.
+This time it is about Azure.
+Unfortunately for me, I don't know anything about Azure.
+But isn't that what CTF's are about, learning?
 Hopefully it doesn't take as long as Linux 101!
 Let's go.

 The first challenge in Azure 101 is: